Fasciolosis: Diagnosis

-Most immunodiagnostic tests will detect infection and have a sensitivity above 90% during all stages of the diseases.
-In addition antibody concentration quickly drops post treatment and no antibodies are present one year after treatment, which makes it a very good diagnostic method.
+Most immunodiagnostic tests will detect infection and have a sensitivity above 90% during all stages of the disease.
+In addition, antibody concentration quickly drops post-treatment and no antibodies are present one year after treatment, which makes it a very good diagnostic method.
 In humans, diagnosis of fasciolosis is usually achieved parasitologically by findings the fluke eggs in stool, and immunologically by ELISA and Western blot.
 Coprological examinations of stool alone are generally not adequate because infected humans have important clinical presentations long before eggs are found in the stools.

 Moreover, in many human infections, the fluke eggs are often not found in the faeces, even after multiple faecal examinations.
 Furthermore, eggs of F. hepatica, F. gigantica and Fasciolopsis buski are morphologically indistinguishable.
-Therefore, immunonological methods such ELISA and enzyme-linked immunoelectrotransfer blot, also called Western blot, are the most important methods in diagnosis of F. hepatica infection.
-These immunological tests are based on detection of species-specific antibodies from sera.
+Therefore, immunological methods such as ELISA and enzyme-linked immunoelectrotransfer blot, also called Western blot, are the most important methods in the diagnosis of F. hepatica infection.
+These immunological tests are based on the detection of species-specific antibodies from sera.
 The antigenic preparations used have been primarily derived from extracts of excretory/secretory products from adult worms, or with partially purified fractions.
 Recently, purified native and recombinant antigens have been used, e.g. recombinant F. hepatica cathepsin L-like protease.

-Methods based on antigen detection (circulating in serum or in faeces) are less frequent.
+Methods based on antigen detection (circulating in serum or faeces) are less frequent.
 In addition, biochemical and haematological examinations of human sera support the exact diagnosis (eosinophilia, elevation of liver enzymes).
-Ultrasonography and xray of the abdominal cavity, biopsy of liver, and gallbladder punctuate can also be used (ref: US-guided gallbladder aspiration:
+Ultrasonography and xray of the abdominal cavity, biopsy of the liver, and gallbladder punctuate can also be used (ref: US-guided gallbladder aspiration: